getodk/docs/src/central-intro.rst

 Here are some of the major features we support today:

- - User accounts and management
- - Role-based user permissioning
  - Projects to organize users, permissions, and forms
  - Form upload and management
+ - User accounts with role-based permissioning

    - With support for form version updates
    - With drafts and testing on initial creation, and on version updates